kgruiz/concat-zsh/README.md

 7. **Open a Pull Request**

-    Navigate to the original repository and click "New Pull Request."
+    Navigate to the original repository (`kgruiz/concat-zsh`) and click "New Pull Request."
 Provide a clear description of your changes and their purpose.

 ### Reporting Issues

 If you encounter any issues or have feature requests, please open an issue in the repository's [Issues](https://github.com/kgruiz/concat-zsh/issues) section.
-Include detailed information to help maintainers address the problem effectively.
+Include detailed information, steps to reproduce, expected vs. actual behavior, and your environment details (OS, Zsh version) to help maintainers address the problem effectively.

 ## Support